robot5000-design/ms1-band-website/README.md

 - All images in the gallery are taken from the official DJ Shadow Instagram.

+- The main logo is taken from the cover of the anniversary edition of DJ Shadow's Endtroducing Album.

 - All embedded video are from the official DJ Shadow YouTube channel.

 - All album covers are taken from https://www.discogs.com/artist/4478-DJ-Shadow